Trolleybuses in Zurich: Lines

-The present system is made up of the following six lines:
+The present system is made up of the following six lines, with their identifying colours:

-Lines 31, 32, 33, 72 and 83 are cross-city routes, while line 46 is a radial route.
-All trolleybus lines have an identifying colour.
+‡ The data for the total travel time and number of stops are given separately for two directions of the route.
+The first value given is for the specified direction shown, and the second value is for the opposite direction.
+All stops in each direction are included, including the departure point and the final destination.

 A special feature of the system is the overhead wire crossing at Friesenberg railway station, where line 32, energised at 600 V DC, crosses the Uetlibergbahn, which has a 1,200 V DC catenary.
 By contrast, the proposed electrification of motorbus line 62 did not proceed, because it would have had to cross an electrified SBB-CFF-FFS railway line.
 An overhead wire crossing at that point, Affoltern, was not approved on safety grounds, due to the high 15 kV AC voltage of the railway line.

 To this day, the trolleybus overhead wire network is closely connected to the tramway network: for example, only two rectifier stations are devoted exclusively to the trolleybus system.
 In some places, the return line to the rectifier is via tramway rails.
-Within the boundaries of the central workshop in Altstetten, there is a special trolleybus test line.
+Within the boundaries of the central workshop in Altstetten, there is a special trolleybus test route.
 This circular route is not connected to the rest of the trolleybus network.

 The line 83 runs in battery-mode from Hardplatz to Bhf.
 Altstetten.
-The lines 33 und 72 run in battery-mode from Hardplatz to Albisriederplatz.
-The line 32 rund in battery-mode from Bucheggplatz to Lägernstr.
+The lines 33 and 72 run in battery-mode from Hardplatz to Albisriederplatz.
+The line 32 runs in battery-mode from Bucheggplatz to Lägernstr.